I Made It: How Joy Cho dreamed up and launched her online course

 To your audience, on the other hand?
 It might just be.
 You’ll never find out if you don’t hit publish, though, so if you’re on the fence about launching a new product, it’s time to hop to the other side.

-(Signing up for this 2-week free trial from Podia should help. 😉)
+( Signing up for a free account with Podia should help. 😉)